Eight Immortals: Worship

 Established in the Song Dynasty, the Xi'an temple Eight Immortals Palace (八仙宮), formerly Eight Immortals Nunnery (八仙庵), has a collection of statues depicting the Immortals in what is called the Hall of Eight Immortals (八仙殿).
 According to legend, the palace was built atop an ancient wine shop and was constructed to protect the region from divine thunder.
 There are also many other shrines dedicated to them throughout China and Taiwan.
 In Singapore, the Xian'gu Temple (仙姑殿) is dedicated to the Immortal Lady He from the group as its focus of devotion.

-Overall though, in the Sinosphere, the Eight Immortals are depicted as deities who are very often not seen as such, being more like folk heroes and saints to most who venerate them.
+Overall in the Sinosphere, the Eight Immortals are depicted as deities, although they are often not seen as such, being more like folk heroes and saints to most who venerate them.
 However, to these people, the Immortals often "represent ... the close ties between the living and the deceased, since the spirits of the deceased are always within reach when help in needed" in some branches of Chinese folk religion and their existence is seen as being similar to ghosts as well.